wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/5-testing-and-debugging.md

 By right-clicking on any Action, users may start executing the Process directly from that point onward; this enables them to test specific parts of a Process without having to execute it in its entirety.

 On the bottom-right corner of the Designer, the Variables pane contains all the variables used in the Process, their type, and their current value.
 This information changes in real time during execution, providing users a clear picture of the Process’ state at any given time.
-Values can even be changed manually during execution, enabling very detailed and efficient testing.
+Values can even be changed manually during execution, enabling detailed and efficient testing.

 ## Debugging
 In addition to the above, certain features are designed specifically for locating and correcting errors.